-Winter is here, and along with it the return of our series History of Thrones.
-To refresh your memory, History of Thrones will examine important historical events and people from the complex and controversial past of Westeros, ones that might tell us something about the story going forward on Game of Thrones.
-However, you might prefer to bury your head in a book if you consider theories as spoilers.
+In our series History of Thrones, we examine important historical events and people from the complex and controversial past of Westeros, ones that might tell us something about the story going forward on Game of Thrones.
+However, you might prefer to bury your head in a book if you think theories are spoilers.

 You can find all other History of Thrones entries here.

 The maesters are like the brothers of the Night’s Watch.
 The “knights of the mind” give up their family names and titles, and (are supposed to) live celibate lives, all in a lifetime of service to the Seven Kingdoms.
 But while the brothers in black stood as the Realm’s swords in the darkness, the maesters role is to illuminate Westeros with wisdom.
 Theirs is a world of science, medicine, and knowledge—one that might not have room for magic and dragons.

 Maesters train at the Citadel of Oldtown, one of the oldest in Westeros, founded before mankind got more creative naming things.
 Beautiful and prestigious, Oldtown is Westeros’s largest city (in size), with cobbled streets and stone structures.
 It sits in the south near the western coast of the Reach, not far from Dorne, along the Sunset Sea at the mouth of the Honeywine river.
 It’s location has long made it one of the most important and busiest ports in the the entire world, making it the richest city in the Seven Kingdoms.